qusers/Q6/documentation/manuals/qmaintenanceguide.md

 This will create the parallel executable qdyn5p

-You should move it to the appropriate place where you have configured your environment variables.
+You should move it to the appropriate place where you have configured your environment variables to find the binary.

 Then you could, in principle, run the test with the run_test_mpi.sh script at the tests folder.
 You would only have to create a script for the slurm queue where you make sure to load the openmpi libraries with: